Steak

-A steak is a thick cut of meat generally sliced across the muscle fibers, sometimes including a bone.
-It is normally grilled or fried.
-Steak can be diced, cooked in sauce, such as in steak and kidney pie, or minced and formed into patties, such as hamburgers.
+A steak is a cut of meat sliced across muscle fibers, sometimes including a bone.
+It is normally grilled or fried, and can be diced or cooked in sauce.

-Steaks are cut from animals including cattle, bison, buffalo, camel, goat, horse, kangaroo, sheep, ostrich, pigs, turkey, and deer, as well as various types of fish, especially salmon and large fish such as swordfish, shark, and marlin.
-For some meats, such as pork, lamb and mutton, chevon, and veal, these cuts are often referred to as chops.
+Steaks are most commonly cut from cattle (beefsteak), but can also be cut from bison, buffalo, camel, goat, horse, kangaroo, sheep, ostrich, pigs, turkey, and deer, as well as various types of fish, especially salmon and large fish such as swordfish, shark, and marlin.
 Some cured meat, such as gammon, is commonly served as steak.
+Some cuts are categorized as steaks not because they are cut across the muscle fibers, but because they are relatively thin and cooked over a grill, such as skirt steak and flank steak.

 Grilled portobello mushroom may be called mushroom steak, and similarly for other vegetarian dishes.
 Imitation steak is a food product that is formed into a steak shape from various pieces of meat.
 Grilled fruits such as watermelon have been used as vegetarian steak alternatives.

-Exceptions, in which the meat is sliced parallel to the fibers, include the skirt steak cut from the plate, the flank steak cut from the abdominal muscles, and the silverfinger steak cut from the loin and including three rib bones.
-In a larger sense, fish steaks, ground meat steaks, pork steak, and many more varieties of steak are known.

-In the United States, steak cut from cattle is also called "beefsteak".

 Etymology

-The word steak originates from the mid-15th century Scandinavian word steik, or stickna in the Middle English dialect, along with the Old Norse word steikja.
-The Oxford English Dictionary's first reference is to "a thick slice of meat cut for roasting or grilling or frying, sometimes used in a pie or pudding; especially a piece cut from the hind-quarters of the animal."
-Subsequent parts of the entry, however, refer to "steak fish", which referred to "cod of a size suitable for cutting into steaks", and also "steak-raid", which was a custom among Scottish Highlanders of giving some cattle being driven through a gentleman's land to the owner.
+The word steak was written steke in Middle English, and comes from the mid-15th century Scandinavian word steik, related to the Old Norse steikja 'to roast on a stake', and so is related to the word stick or stake.
+The primary definition is "a thick slice of meat cut for roasting or grilling or frying, sometimes used in a pie or pudding; especially a piece cut from the hind-quarters of the animal".
+Fish suitable for cutting steaks from might be called "steak fish".
 An early written usage of the word "stekys" comes from a 15th-century cookbook, and makes reference to both beef or venison steaks.

 Production

-Livestock for meat to be used as steak cuts may be raised on a farm or ranch.
-The meat from various wild game may also be used for steak cuts.

 Marketing and sales

 Countries with enough suitable land for grazing animals, in particular cattle, have a history of production and culinary use of steak.
 Such countries include Argentina, Ireland, New Zealand, Australia, South Africa, the United States, and the United Kingdom.
-In Asian countries, such as China and South Korea, steak is traditionally sliced and stir-fried and served in smaller amounts as part of a mixed dish.